xavierhayden/havyah/index.md

 **Day 3**: We connected our new Raspbery Pi 3 to wifi.
 We became familiar with Cron as a we created a program that would run a python file every 5 minutes.

 **Day 4**: We Programmed our Raspberry Pi to email us its IP address whenever it booted up.
 This way, we can SSH into the Raspberry Pi from our laptops without the use of a desktop.
 This is called a headless setup.
-The first step was creating a python program on the Raspberry Pi that would first get the IP, then email both me and Henry what it found.
+The first step was creating a python program on the Raspberry Pi that would first get the IP, then email both Ben and I what it found.
 We did this in a file called getIP.py.

 ```python